-Before the Prince of Wales married Lady Diana Spencer in 1981, he was rumored to be on the verge of marriage with pretty Americans, British aristocrats and foreign princesses.
-In one instance, he was reported engaged to a princess he barely knew.
+Before the Prince of Wales married Lady Diana Spencer in 1981, he was rumored to be on the verge of marriage with pretty Americans, British aristocrats, and foreign princesses.
+In one instance, he was reportedly engaged to a princess he barely knew.
 In June 1977, the Daily Express splashed "Charles to Marry Astrid - Official."
 The article was written by the paper’s normally reliable political editor, who said the engagement would be announced on the following Monday.
 Charles and Princess Marie-Astrid of Luxembourg "fell for each other at that first meeting," which allegedly had taken place the year before.
 The Luxembourg Princess was Roman Catholic, and "a novel constitutional arrangement" would allow the sons to be raised Anglican, and any daughters would be Catholic.

 The story was false.
 Downing Street and Special Branch officers were able to provide the mole with inaccurate, but plausible, information about the Prince of Wales’s engagement that would be leaked to the paper.
 The plot worked, and the source was discovered, and "discreetly retired."